ssaichixbg/ARFaceScanner/README.md

 [![License](https://img.shields.io/cocoapods/l/ARFaceScanner.svg?style=flat)](http://cocoapods.org/pods/ARFaceScanner)
 [![Platform](https://img.shields.io/cocoapods/p/ARFaceScanner.svg?style=flat)](http://cocoapods.org/pods/ARFaceScanner)

+The project is still being developed as part of my [ASL](https://github.com/UWB-ARSandbox/ASL) application project.
+The library detects faces in 2D image frames from camera by using Vision and return the transform of faces in 3D space by using ARKit.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.